uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 Instead, the function containing the `await` will be "paused" until the awaited promise is fulfilled or rejected.
 After that, the function will be "resumed" again.

-Functions that contain `await` statements, have to be marked as `async`.
+Functions that contain `await` statements have to be marked as `async`.

 Here is how we can rewrite our task fetching code to use `async` and `await`: